eikehein/hyelicht/README.md

 The service unit starts the application in [onboard mode](#architecture) and sets several environment variables specific to the project's embedded [reference hardware](#supported-platforms).
 It instructs Qt to select the EGLFS backend plugin, which handles GPU interaction for the Touch GUI.
 Other variables set the screen resolution for the embedded touchscreen.
 See the [Qt for Embedded Linux](https://doc.qt.io/qt-5/embedded-linux.html) page for additional information.

-#### diyHue integration plugin
+#### Home Assistant integration

-Plugin code for simple integration with [diyHue](https://diyhue.org/) is provided at `support/diyhue_hyelicht.py`.
+Plugin code for simple integration with [Home Assistant](https://www.home-assistant.io/) is provided at `support/homeassistant/hyelicht`.

-However, diyHue does not support external plugin installation and must be patched to use the plugin.
-The shelf must also be manually added to the diyHue configuration.
-Both are left as an exercise for the reader.
+Copy the `hyelicht` folder into `<Your Home Assistant config dir>/custom_components` (create the folder `custom_components` if necessary), then add the integration from your Home Assistant settings menu.
+You will be prompted for the host address and port of the Hyelicht shelf.

-The plugin acts as a client to the [HTTP REST API](#http-rest-api).
+The integration plugin acts as a client to the [HTTP REST API](#http-rest-api).

 #### Wiring